French Bread, ooo-la-la! Don’t you love it, especially homemade?

 Getting the Bread Crusty

 This French Bread is as close as you can get to the baguettes from the boulangerie in the center of Barbizon, France.
-You make the bread nice and crusty by spritzing the oven with water at the beginning of the baking process.
+The trick to making the bread nice and crusty is spritzing the oven with water at the beginning of the baking process.

 TOOLS EVERY WELL-EQUIPPED KITCHEN NEEDS